ShahidaBegumSheik/FastAPI_DoctorsPatientsAPIs/README.md

 Objective:

-To build a FastAPI (Python) application to manage Doctors and Patients data with validations and GET and POST operations.
+To build a FastAPI (Python) based application to manage Doctors and Patients data with validations and GET and POST operations.

-Steps for running this application in Windows
+Steps for setting up the Windows system for running this application:

 1. Install Python 3.9+
     Go to Python website: https://www.python.org/downloads/windows/